rudra404/music-rating-web-application/README.md

 Ensure you have [Docker Desktop downloaded](https://docs.docker.com/compose/install/#:~:text=Scenario%20one%3A%20Install%20Docker%20Desktop,Linux) and open to connect containers and images

+You will need Flask library installed for python (pip install flask)

 ## Start the app using Docker
 Within the root directory, use the following command to start the applications: